 Stakeholders assessed invasive species system performance of 10 functions using four indicators; i) availability, access and coverage, ii) acceptability, iii) timeliness, and iv) affordability.
 Each was assessed on a scale of 1 to 5 (low to high).
-Availability and affordability show as zero for risk analysis as they were not relevant indicators for the function.

 The need for improved co-ordination amongst stakeholders has again come to the fore, such as during the finalization of the NISSAP in Ghana, and during the invasive species system assessment in Kenya.
 While many agencies play an important role in the management of invasive species, they are often working in isolation from each other.
 Generally, stakeholders acknowledge the need to have in place a co-ordination mechanism that enables all agencies with a relevant role to play their part.
 But lack of clarity in legal and institutional frameworks and mandates, as well as organizational rivalries, can all impede the establishment and functioning of such mechanisms.